musicjoeyoung/musicjoeyoung/README.md

             <br />
             <br />
-            I have helped build and deploy efficient and user-friendly marketing campaigns for hundreds of major companies, a performance marketing channel that delivers one-to-one messages across email and text at an unmatched scale.
+            I have helped build and deploy efficient and user-friendly marketing campaigns for hundreds of major companies for a performance marketing channel that delivers one-to-one messages across email and text at an unmatched scale.
             <br />